 Juvenile Lifer Resentencings

-In 2012, the United Supreme Court decided Montgomery v.
-Louisiana and the approximately 2500 people who had been sentenced to life without parole as a mandatory sentence for crimes that occurred before they were 18 needed to be resentenced.
-Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality with over 300.
+In 2012, the United States Supreme Court decided Miller v.
+Alabama and in 2016 they decided a subsequent case Montgomery v.
+Louisiana.
+In these landmark cases the court ruled that nearly 2500 people who had been sentenced to life without parole as a mandatory sentence for crimes that occurred before they were 18 needed to be resentenced.
+Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality in the county with over 300.
 Amistad Law Project, along with Abolitionist Law Center, represented two of these people in their fights to get resentenced and come home to their communities.

 Commonwealth v.
 Marshall